pingcap/docs-tidb-operator/en/architecture.md

 * `Backup` describes the desired backup of the TiDB cluster.
 * `Restore` describes the desired restoration of the TiDB cluster.
 * `BackupSchedule` describes the scheduled backup of the TiDB cluster.
-* `TidbClusterAutoScaler` describes the automatic scaling of the TiDB cluster.

 The following components are responsible for the orchestration and scheduling logic in a TiDB cluster: